 Similarly, the mine manager does not need to be bogged down in details, and may only look at high-level performance in a “Year to Date” format, with KPI’s averaged throughout the year against budget and forecast targets.

-There are many different options and you must decide upon the best way to communicate the knowledge contained within the data in a timely manner, without the risk of overload.
+There are many different options and you must decide upon the best way to communicate the knowledge contained within the data in a timely manner, without the risk of data overload for end-users.

 Tables or charts?